 In this Division —

-“commencement” means the time at which this Division comes into operation;
+commencement means the time at which this Division comes into operation;

-“Commissioner for Fair Trading” means the Commissioner for Fair Trading referred to in section 15 of the Consumer Affairs Act 1971 as in force before commencement;
+Commissioner for Fair Trading means the Commissioner for Fair Trading referred to in section 15 of the Consumer Affairs Act 1971 as in force before commencement;

-“Prices Commissioner” means the Prices Commissioner referred to in section 5(1) of the Petroleum Products Pricing Act 1983 as in force before commencement.
+Prices Commissioner means the Prices Commissioner referred to in section 5(1) of the Petroleum Products Pricing Act 1983 as in force before commencement.

 ”.

-7 Footnote no longer applicable.

-8 On the date as at which this compilation was prepared, the Housing Societies Repeal Act 2005 s.
+9 On the date as at which this reprint was prepared, the Housing Societies Repeal Act 2005 s.
 23 had not come into operation.
 It reads as follows:

 “